 Using the suggestions given above, you can still learn a lot and improve your drumming without even being seated at a kit!
 Now you know how to practice without drums.
 So get to work!

-Note: Very soon you will have the opportunity to download a file: Learn to play drums without a drum set PDF
+Note: Learn to play drums without a drum set PDF COMING SOON!

 Brandon Goodwin Bio

 Brandon has worked with renowned jazz musicians such as Braxton Cook, Grammy-award winning artists Delfeayo Marsalis, and Kebbi Williams, as well as some of Canada’s top talent, including Fraser Hollins, Al McLean, and Samuel Blais.